 Now that it's booted into the full OS you may get TFTP timed out errors in the console, this is normal. just hit enter until they go away.
 We'll fix that in the next section.
 Now to make any changes we must enter the enable level:

-ip dhcp-client disable
+no ip dhcp-client enable

 velike usual, we instead assign the switch an IP globally, as well as give it a default gateway (usually your home router/firewall):